YassenEfremov/YassenEfremov/README.md

 - 👋 Hi, I’m Yassen Efremov
 - 👀 I’m interested in math and computers
 - 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on my classmates
+- 💞️ I’m looking to collaborate with my classmates and friends
 - 📫 How to reach me - yassen.efremov@gmail.com

 <!---